hpides/pmem-nvme-dropin/microbenchmarks/README.md

 In this folder, you find the microbenchmarks described in the paper.

 ## Building
 In order to build the project, `cmake` 3.16 or newer and a compiler supporting C++ 17 is required.
 We statically link against a built version of PMDK.
 The results in the paper are based on commit `3ef505c8c00773f55e177df168c8fb2c8d8b72a5` of PMDK.
 Newer versions might break.
 You need to adjust the paths in lines 13,14 of `CMakeLists.txt`.
-Then, you can run the following to build the benchmarks:
+After creating the build folder (`mkdir build`), you can run the following to build the benchmarks:

 ```
 cd build